petermking18/enpm818n-midterm/README.md

 ### Prerequisites
 1. Make sure you have a keypair on your AWS account, for if you need to ssh into any of the servers.

-2. Provide Peter with your AWS Account ID so he can give you access to some resources required to start the stack
+2. Provide Peter with your AWS Account ID so he can give you access to an AMI image that is preconfigured to serve the ecommerce site.
+This is the `WebserverAMI` parameter.
-    - `DatabaseStartpointSnapshot`: A snapshot of the database required for the project in its initial state.
-    - `WebserverAMI`: An image of the webserver EC2 instance that will be the starting image for all scaling instances.
-Is pre-configured to serve the PHP website.

 ### Running the Cloudformation template
 1. Make sure you're on `us-east-1` (N. Virginia)